OctopusDeploy/blog/blog/2020-01/devops-documentation/index.md

 ![DevOps practices power Octopus documentation](devops_documentation_2020.png)

-We recently added detailed end-to-end CI/CD guides to the [Octopus documentation](https://octopus.com/docs/guides) to help teams configure their delivery pipeline.
+We recently added detailed end-to-end CI/CD guides to the [Octopus documentation](https://octopus.com/docs/guides) to help teams configure their delivery pipelines.
 We applied DevOps principles to the process of software documentation that allowed us to create useful step-by-step guides, with automated screenshots and screencasts of each scenario being documented.

-If you've ever tried supporting a friend, colleague, customer, or family member with a technical issue over the phone, you know how inefficient that conversation can be:
+If you’ve ever tried supporting a friend, colleague, or customer with a technical issue over the phone, you know how inefficient that conversation can be:

 *Click the big green “OK” button.
-You’ll need to scroll down the page.
+Scroll down the page.
 It’s in the bottom right-hand corner.
 No, not that button.
 No, not that one either.
 No, don’t click the back button.
 Sigh… OK, let’s start again.*

-Imagine if instead of trying this over the phone, you’re sitting with someone and directing their actions on the screen.
-The process is *much* more efficient as you get to point at the screen while issuing directions:
+If you’ve ever provided the same support to somebody in person, the process is *much* more efficient as you get to point at the screen while issuing directions:

 *Click that.
 Click that.
 Scroll down.
 Click that.
 No, not that.
 Yes, click that.*

 The shared context provided by two people looking at the same screen instantly removes the ambiguity and the whole process is much smoother.

-With this in mind, when we started work on the end-to-end guides, we knew that an integration tool like Octopus, which sits in the middle of any of a dozen different (and equally complex) platforms and tools, we needed to show rather than tell and provide complete journeys rather than assuming people already know what the big picture is.
+Octopus Deploy is an integration tool that sits in the middle of any of a dozen different (and equally complex) platforms and tools, so when we started work on the end-to-end guides, we knew we needed to provide complete journeys rather than assuming people already knew the big picture, and that we’d need to show users how to do things rather than tell them.

-We’re calling the results of this project [Octopus Guides](https://octopus.com/docs/guides).
+The result of this project is the [Octopus Guides](https://octopus.com/docs/guides).
 If you visit our [homepage](https://octopus.com), you can select your technology stack and see a dedicated guide that steps you through the process from compiling your code to deploying it to its destination.
 We haven’t completed every combination yet, but if you find a combination that hasn’t been written yet, you can vote for it.

 ![](guides.png "width=500")

 To recreate the efficiency of two people looking at the same screen, each guide is illustrated with over 100 highlighted images, and the entire process is captured by a screencast that shows every mouse click.
 And because each guide is tailored to the selected software stack, you’re not left on your own to Google the next step in the process.

 Creating this suite of tailored software documentation is not a trivial task.
 At the time of writing, we have around 60 such individual guides with over 6,000 highlighted images, 25 hours of video, and close to 300,000 words documenting various combinations of around 16 technology stacks.
-Many of the applications included in the guides are released on a monthly or weekly schedule, and ideally, our screenshots should be kept up to date.
-This content was created and will be maintained by a team of two (myself as writer/developer and an editor to review and polish the content) over the course of a few months.
+Many of the applications included in the guides are released on a monthly or weekly schedule, and ideally, our screenshots will be kept up to date.
+This content was created and will be maintained by a team of two (myself as writer/developer and an editor to review and edit the content) over the course of a few months.

-Clearly, we needed a solution that could scale up far beyond a traditional write, commit, transform, and publish workflow.
-Without the luxury of throwing more people at the problem, we leaned heavily on DevOps practices such as automated testing, infrastructure as code, and automated pipelines to generate screenshots and video, and to ensure that the process we were documenting worked as described.
+To achieve this, we needed a solution that could scale up far beyond a traditional write, commit, transform, and publish workflow.
+Without the luxury of throwing more people at the problem, we leaned heavily on DevOps practices such as automated testing (to ensure he process we were documenting worked as described), infrastructure as code, and automated pipelines to generate screenshots and video.

 ## A simple example

-To demonstrate the process we used to create the guides, we’ll create a simple example that documents the process of performing a Google search:
+To demonstrate the process we used to create the guides, we’ll create a simple example that documents performing a Google search:

 <iframe src="https://fast.wistia.net/embed/iframe/eecl0uod01?videoFoam=true" title="google-example Video" allowtransparency="true" frameborder="0" scrolling="no" class="wistia_embed" name="wistia_embed" allowfullscreen mozallowfullscreen webkitallowfullscreen oallowfullscreen msallowfullscreen width="500px" height="400px"></iframe>